List of Jujutsu Kaisen characters: Nobuko Takada

-Riko Amanai (天内理子, Amanai Riko) is the Star Plasma Vessel that was targeted for assassination by many Curse Users in 2006.
-She was a young girl fated to become the new vessel for Tengen which she has fully embraced.
-Her protection was a critical mission assigned to Gojo and Geto.
-Towards the end, she admits she wanted to live her life more as a normal teenager to Geto instead of merging with Tengen.
-Moments later, Toji shot her in the head, instantly killing her and completing the assassination.
-The consequences of Riko's death would emanate in the present day as Tengen, who has not merged with a Star Plasma Vessel which he was supposed to in 2006, has evolved into a non-human that could become an enemy of humanity.
-This course of events were orchestrated by Kenjaku and have led to the Culling Game.

 Shiu Kong / Kong Si-woo

-Shiu Kong (孔時雨, Kon Shiu)/Kong Si-woo (공 시우, Gong Si-u) is a Korean national and a frequent collaborator of Toji Fushiguro, who contracted the latter to kill the Star Plasma Vessel in 2006.
+Shiu Kong (孔 時雨, Kon Shiu)/Kong Si-woo (공 시우, Gong Si-u) is a Korean national and a frequent collaborator of Toji Fushiguro, who contracted the latter to kill the Star Plasma Vessel in 2006.
 Though he has the ability to see Cursed Spirits, he is not a sorcerer.

 Toji Fushiguro

-Toji Fushiguro (伏黒甚爾, Fushiguro Tōji) is a former member of the Zen'in Clan, he is known as the "Sorcerer Killer" and is the father of Megumi.
+Toji Fushiguro (伏黒 甚爾, Fushiguro Tōji) is a former member of the Zen'in Clan, he is known as the "Sorcerer Killer" and is the father of Megumi.
 Like Maki, he was born with a Heavenly Restriction, rendering him unable to use Cursed Techniques.
 In exchange, he was given immense physical prowess, and his senses reached a point where he could still interact with Cursed Spirits.
 His lack of Cursed Energy allows him to sneak up on and kill Jujutsu Sorcerers, and his Inverted Spear of Heaven allows him to bypass any Cursed Technique.
 He defeated Gojo and Geto on their first encounter, bringing Gojo to the brink of death.
 He is callous and has little regard for his own family, selling Megumi to the Zen'in Clan for money and even forgetting his name.
-However in his dying moments he asks Gojo to protect Megumi from being sold.
+However, in his final moments, he asked Gojo to protect Megumi from being sold.
+During another instance, he killed himself after finding out that Megumi was not a Zen'in so that he could not hurt Megumi if he became unable to control his fighting again.